Longitudinal Latent Overall Toxicity (LOTox) profiles in osteosarcoma: a new taxonomy based on latent Markov models: Introduction

 In cancer trials, the relationship between chemotherapy dose and clinical efficacy outcomes are problematic to analyse due to the presence of negative feedback between exposure to cytotoxic drugs and other aspects, such as latent accumulation of chemotherapy-induced toxicity.
 Toxicities, developed by patients through chemotherapy, are time-dependent confounders for the effect of chemotherapy on patient’s status (\citealp{lancia2019}).
 Toxicities affect subsequent exposure by delaying the next cycle or reducing chemotherapy doses (\citealp{souhami1997}), being at the same time risk factors for mortality and predictors for future exposure levels.
 According to the Common Terminology Criteria for Adverse Events (CTCAE) (\citealp{ctcae3}), a multimodality grading system for the standardized classification of adverse events (AEs) in cancer therapy, nominal grades of AEs severity range from minor to life-threatening injuries or death (\citealp{trotti2003}).
 Since patients may have multiple AEs with different levels of severity, identifying the actual extent of toxic burden and investigating the evolution of patient's overall toxicity status during treatment represent challenging problems in cancer research.

 Due to the complexity of longitudinal chemotherapy data, no standard method is available for analysing AEs data.
-Toxicity data are usually considered in very simplistic ways in cancer studies, where they act as fixed pooled indexes, such as maximum toxicity over time, maximum grade among events, or weighted sums of individual toxic effects (\citealp{bekelethall2004,rogatko2004,trotti2007,lee2012,mctiernan2012,sivendran2014,thanarajasingam2015,thanarajasingam2016,zhang2016,carbini2018}).
+Toxicity data are mainly used in cancer studies as summary indexes, such as maximum toxicity over time, maximum grade among events, or weighted sums of individual toxic effects (\citealp{bekelethall2004,rogatko2004,trotti2007,lee2012,mctiernan2012,sivendran2014,thanarajasingam2015,thanarajasingam2016,zhang2016,carbini2018}).
 Although these methods can summarise data over time, substantial amount of information (e.g., isolated vs repeated events, single vs multiple episodes, longer-lasting lower-grade toxicities, toxic events timing) are discarded.
-As neglecting the time component may give an inaccurate depiction of toxicity, alternative methods for a longitudinal analysis of AEs have been proposed (\citealp{trotti2007,thanarajasingam2016,thanarajasingam2020,hirakawa2019}).
-Although these approaches improperly treated the nominal CTCAE grades as numerical values, they provided more insights into treatment-related toxicity, suggesting that longitudinal methods should become of standard use in future analyses of cancer trials.
+As neglecting the time component may give an inaccurate depiction of toxicity, alternative methods for a longitudinal analysis of AEs have been proposed (\citealp{trotti2007,thanarajasingam2016,thanarajasingam2020,hirakawa2019,spreaficoBMJOpen}).
+These approaches are not suitable for the nominal CTCAE grades still they provide more insights into treatment-related toxicity, suggesting that longitudinal methods should become routine in future analyses of cancer trials.
 Models to deal with both longitudinal and categorical aspects of toxicity levels progression are then necessary, still not well developed.

-Longitudinal data are often of interest in a wide range of research fields, such as social, economic and behavioural sciences, education or public health, since they allow to detect the changes and developments of subjects' social and biological characteristics over time.
+Longitudinal data are often of interest in a wide range of research fields, such as social, economic and behavioural sciences, education or public health.
 In many applications involving longitudinal data, the interest lies in analysing the evolution of a latent characteristic of a group of individuals over time, rather than in studying their observed attributes (\citealp{bartolucci2014}).
 The phenomenon which affects the distribution of the response variables that are relevant for the problem under consideration may not be directly observable.
 In a clinical context, this latent characteristic may reflect patients' quality-of-life and could contain valuable information related to patient's health status and disease progression.